 Languages are always changing and English is no exception.
 Traditionally male terms were often used to refer to groups that included both men and women.
 This was particularly the case for patriarchal societies.
 But this pattern has been changing.
 For example, people now say “people” or “humanity” instead of “man” and “mankind”.
 All translations make these changes from the source text to some degree.
 Those that do it to a small extent, I will refer to as “traditional”, whereas those that do it to a large extent, I will refer to as “gender accurate”.
 Here is a comparison between different translations.

-The following translations generally use male terms for groups of people: New American Standard Bible (NASB, 1995), English Standard Version (ESV, 2007) and Holman Christian Standard Bible (2009).
+The following translations generally use male terms for groups of people: New American Standard Bible (NASB, 1995), English Standard Version (ESV, 2007) and Holman Christian Standard Bible (2009) (see Appendix).
 So if you prefer a traditional Bible that is based on current scholarship, then these are the Bibles for you.

 But, what if you want to read a Bible that is easier to understand and closer to spoken English?
 You could read a Bible that aims to read more like people speak today.

 Translators transfer the meaning of a text from the source language into the receptor language.
 When they do this they have choice in how much they use equivalent idioms in the receptor language.
 The more idioms they use, the more readable the translation.

 The following translations generally use idioms in the receptor language: Contemporary English Version (CEV, 1995) and New Living Translation (NLT, 2007).
 So if you prefer a Bible that is closer to spoken English, then these are the Bibles for you.